Change the Expose Highlight Glow Color on Mac

 * Find the Dock.app file and right-click on it, then click “Show Package Contents”

 * Find the files called expose-window-selection-small.png and expose-window-selection-big.png

 * Backup these files!

-* Replace those files with the two of different colors from the downloaded zip files below
+* Modify those riles directly yourself to change their color, otherwise replace those files with the two of different colors from the downloaded zip files below

 * Now restart the Dock by typing: